 The school measures attainment using National Curriculum tests.
-In the years 2012 to 2014, the results have been exceptional when compared against the national average for girls.
+In the years 2012 to 2014, the results at the age of 11 were exceptional in relation to the national average for maintained schools.

-The curriculum is documented and supported by appropriate plans and schemes of work for the pupils and covers the required breadth of material.
+The curriculum is documented, supported by appropriate plans and schemes of work for the pupils and covers the required breadth of material.
 The teaching enables pupils to make good progress, encompasses effective behaviour management and is supported by suitable resources.
 A suitable framework for the assessment of pupil performance is in place.